-In this section, we extend MLDA (Minimum-delay Logical topology Design Algorithm), a conventional method for designing the logical topology proposed in [8].
-Since the MLDA targets the network with a small number of wavelengths multiplexed, the logical topology designed by the MLDA may not accommodate the traffic demand when a large number of wavelengths are multiplexed in the network.
+Since the MLDA heuristically sets up lightpaths without considering the traffic volume that a lightpath can accommodate, the logical topology designed by the MLDA may not accommodate the traffic demand.
 On the other hand, we want to accommodate the given traffic demand, the unit of which has a particular value in, e.g., Gbps, on the network with a lot of wavelengths multiplexed.
+Then, our e-MLDA sets up lightpaths enough to accommodate the volume of required traffic.
+As to each lightpath, MLDA sets up "one-hop" lightpaths.
+Here, the term "one-hop" lightpath means the one that is directly set up from the source node to the destination without terminating on the intermediate nodes.
+Setting up only one-hop lightpaths is not desirable because that needs more wavelengths to overcome the wavelength continuity constraint.
+Thus, our e-MLDA sets up "multi-hop" lightpaths.
+The term "multi-hop" lightpath means the one that is split at some intermediate nodes.
+On those intermediate nodes, the traffic on the lightpath is processed at the IP router and it can be assigned to the lightpaths that use the other wavelength.

-Then, our new algorithm sets up lightpaths enough to accommodate the volume of required traffic.
-We call our new algorithm the e-MLDA (extended MLDA).
-We need this extension to deal with our main objective of minimizing the number of optical fiber amplifiers.
+We need these extensions to deal with our main objective of minimizing the number of optical fiber amplifiers.
 This objective is covered in the next section.
 Note that in this section we extend the conventional approach assuming that the number of wavelengths on the fiber is fixed.
 In the next section, we will also cover the case where the number of wavelengths is a design variable that is dependent on some number of costly optical amplifiers.

 Before describing our algorithm, we depict the node-architecture model in Fig. 2.
 Every node is equipped with an optical switch and an electronic router.
 The optical switch consists of three main blocks; input section, a non-blocking switch, and output section.
-In the input section, the optical signals are demultiplexed into W fixed wavelengths, $\lambda_1, \cdots, \lambda_W$.
+In the input section, the optical signals are demultiplexed into W fixed wavelengths, $\lambda_1, \dots, \lambda_W$ .
 Each wavelength is then switched into an appropriate output port, without wavelength conversion, by a non-blocking switch.
 Finally, the wavelengths are again multiplexed on the fiber, that go to the respective next nodes.
 Note that a lightpath is configured by the non-blocking switches along the paths, so that the traffic on a particular wavelength is forwarded from the input port to the required output port without any electronic processing.
 At the terminal node of a lightpath, IP packets in the lightpath are converted to electronic signals and forwarded to the electronic router.
 The electronic router processes the packet forwarding, in the same way as in a conventional router.
 If the packet requires further forwarding to other nodes, it is put on the appropriate lightpath.
 IP packets, whether they come through the optical switch or are received via local access, are first buffered for processing.
 The packets are then processed on a FIFO (first-in first-out) basis.
 Packets that are to be forwarded within the network are queued in the appropriate output port buffer.